The following are extracts from the book ‘In The Twilight of Western Thought’ by Herman Dooyeweerd, Paideia Press, 2012

 (Extracts from: Herman Dooyeweerd, ‘In The Twilight of Western Thought’, Paideia Press, 2012, pp. 29, 111, 129).

 Direct download of above BOOK (177 page PDF)

 HOMEPAGE for free downloads of Dooyeweerd books

-SEE ALSO LONGER POST:
+SEE ALSO LONGER VERSION OF POST: